tetafro/clickhouse-cluster/README.md

 # Clickhouse Cluster

-Clickhouse cluster with 2 shars and 2 replicas built with docker-compose.
+Clickhouse cluster with 2 shards and 2 replicas built with docker-compose.

 ## Run